 For example, some database client drivers, such as the Java Database Connectivity (JDBC) driver, encapsulate all requests in transactions by default.
 In this case, all the requests from applications are sent to the primary node.
 This results in heavy loads on the primary node and low loads on read-only nodes, as shown in the following figure.

 To fix the preceding issue, PolarDB enables the transaction splitting feature that aims to ensure read/write consistency.
 This feature reduces the loads on the primary node by sending read requests in transactions to read-only nodes.

 Basic transaction splitting

 The proxy sends read requests that are received before the first write request in a transaction to read-only nodes.
 This reduces the loads on the primary node.
 The uncommitted data in transactions is invisible to read-only nodes.
 Therefore, to ensure read/write consistency in transactions, all the read and write requests that are received after the first write request are still routed to the primary node.
 To enable basic transaction splitting, see Enable transaction splitting.

 This feature allows you to shift the read loads from the primary node to read-only nodes without modifying application code or configurations.
 This improves the stability of the primary node.

 - Only transactions that use the Read Committed isolation level can be split.

 - Assume that basic transaction splitting is enabled, and the consistency level is not eventual consistency.
 The proxy sends the read requests that are received before the first write request in a transaction to the read-only nodes only after data synchronization between the primary node and read-only nodes is complete.
 If data synchronization is not complete, the proxy still sends the read requests to the primary node.
 For more information about consistency levels, see Consistency levels.

 - Log on to the PolarDB console.

-- In the Endpoints section, find the cluster endpoint and click Modify on the right side of the cluster endpoint.
+- In the Endpoints section on the Overview page, find the cluster endpoint and click Modify on the right side of the cluster endpoint.